Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     # add_argument variable defined is already an function of argparse library :(
     ```

-#### 3) You ought exclude python keywords of libraries of your program which will be taken by the '--replace' feature
+#### 3) You ought exclude python keywords of libraries of your program which will be taken by the `-rts, --replacetostr` feature
 - Can generate an error = yes
 - Required:
     ```python